-We are pleased to present you with the Annual Education Report (AER), which provides key information on the 2021-2022 educational progress for Central Kelloggsville Elementary School.
+We are pleased to present you with the Annual Education Report (AER), which provides key information on the 2022-2023 educational progress for Central Kelloggsville Elementary School.
 The AER addresses the complex reporting information required by federal and state laws.
 The school's report contains information about student assessment, accountability, and teacher quality.
 Please take time to explore the data, if you have any questions about the AER, please contact Kelly Farkas, Principal, for assistance.

-The AER is available for you to review electronically by visiting the following web site https://www.kvilleps.org/about-us/aer/ or you may review a copy from the office at your child's school.
+The AER is available for you to review electronically by visiting the following website Annual Education Reports - About Us - Kelloggsville Public Schools or you may review a copy from the office at your child's school.

-For the 2021-22 year, schools were identified based on previous years' performance using definitions and labels as required in the Every Student Succeeds Act (ESSA).
-A Targeted Support and Improvement (TSI) school is one that has at least one underperforming student subgroup in 2021-22.
+For the 2022-23 year, schools were identified based on previous years' performance using definitions and labels as required in the Every Student Succeeds Act (ESSA).
+A Targeted Support and Improvement (TSI) school is one that has at least one underperforming student subgroup in 2022-23.
 An Additional Targeted Support (ATS) school is one that has a student subgroup performing at the same level as the lowest 5% of all schools in the state in 2021-22.
 A Comprehensive Support and Improvement (CSI) school is one whose performance is in the lowest 5% of all schools in the state or has a graduation rate at or below 67% in 2021-22.
 Some schools are not identified with any of these labels.
 In these cases, no label is given.